bright/new-www/content/blog/microsoft-clarity-in-web-app-development-benefits-challenges-and-alternatives.md

 ### Microsoft Clarity vs. Google Analytics

-In case you wonder, Google Analytics (GA4) is not really an alternative to Clarity.
-At this moment, both tools complement each other.
-GA4 provides a more quantitative perspective mostly appreciated by marketing specialists such as number of users, sessions, time on page, traffic sources, demographic data.
-Clarity helps you understand the “why” behind metrics that GA4 reveals with focus on actual user behavior valuable for UX-designer, QAs, developers.
+In case you wonder, **Google Analytics (GA4) is not really an alternative to Clarity**.
+At this moment, both tools complement each other. **GA4 provides a more quantitative perspective** mostly appreciated by marketing specialists such as number of users, sessions, time on page, traffic sources, demographic data. **Clarity helps you understand the “why” behind metrics that GA4 reveals** with focus on actual user behavior valuable for UX-designer, QAs, developers.

 Ideally, they should be used together in modern user behavior analytics – as long as your business is comfortable sharing data with both organizations: Microsoft and Google.